unicef/adt-press/README.md

 ### Configuration

-The application uses Hydra for configuration management.
+The application uses OmegaConf for configuration management.
 The default configuration file is located at `config/config.yaml`.

 To override configuration values from the command line: